An extensive guide to non-fungible tokens (NFTs). Find out what NFTs are, how they're being used, and why they're here to stay.

 Communities and brand advocates are powerful marketing tools.
 Research by Salesforce shows that 70% of customers are influenced by a company’s community involvement.

-Many celebrities, athletes, and internet stars have been using NFTs as Social Tokens that allow greater levels of engagement between celebrities and their fans.
+Many celebrities, athletes, and internet stars have been using NFTs as social tokens that allow greater levels of engagement between celebrities and their fans.
 These celebrities may create a variety of social tokens that act as “badges” to give fans access to certain perks like exclusive content or community servers to socialize in.
-Certain outstanding members in a creator’s community may also be given a unique social token to separate them from the others as someone to look up to.
+Certain outstanding members in a creator’s community may also be given a unique social token to separate them from others as someone to look up to.

 Real estate may not be the first thing that comes to mind when thinking of NFTs.
 However, EstateX allows you to invest in real estate without needing hundreds of thousands of dollars.
 With their $ESX token, you can purchase a smaller portion of a property alongside other anonymous investors.
 The goal is to eventually grow this platform to a point where individuals looking to buy a home will no longer have to go through banks for mortgages.